Visualizing Hyperbolic Honeycombs: Implementation details

 Calculating the geometry of the fundamental simplex relies on an observation about hyperideal honeycombs, namely that the upper half space pattern of a $\{p,q,r\}$ honeycomb visually looks like a set of solid disks (cell heads) and $\{q,r\}$ disks (hyperideal vertices) arranged in a \emph{meta-$\{p,q\}$-tiling} pattern.
 See Figure \ref{Fig:654_meta}.
 In the meta-tiling, the solid disks live at meta-tile centers and the $\{q,r\}$ disks live at meta-tile vertices.
 The meta-tiling may be spherical (as in the first three columns of Table \ref{Table:3qr}), euclidean (as in Table \ref{Table:ideal_cells}), or hyperbolic (as in the right two columns of Table \ref{Table:3qr}).

-The first three of the simplex mirrors (drawn in red) reflect the simplex to another simplex within a cell of the honeycomb, and the last of the mirrors (drawn in orange) reflects the simplex to a simplex of a different cell.
-On the plane at infinity, the first three mirrors are exactly those of the meta-tiling.
-The mirror that reflects across cells is centered on a meta-cell, and its radius can be calculated using trigonometry so that $r$ cells surround each edge.
+Three of the simplex mirrors (faces 1, 2, and 3, drawn in red) reflect the simplex to another simplex within a cell of the honeycomb, and the remaining mirror (face 0, drawn in orange) reflects the simplex to a simplex of a different cell.
+On the plane at infinity, the three red mirrors are exactly those of the meta-tiling.
+The orange mirror is centered on a meta-tile, and its radius can be calculated using trigonometry so that $r$ cells surround each edge.

 Figure \ref{Fig:654_simplex} shows the fundamental simplex of the $\{6,5,4\}$ honeycomb in the upper half space model.
 This simplex has two material vertices and two hyperideal vertices.
 The six edges of the simplex are drawn in black, with constant hyperbolic thickness.
-The simplex edges connected to a hyperideal vertex do not meet within the space, so this simplex itself has two legs, one at the left of the image (inside the cell leg in the center of the boundary pattern), and one at the right (inside the cell head centered at the $z=0$ plane's point-at-infinity).
+The simplex edges connected to a hyperideal vertex do not meet within the space, so this simplex itself has two legs, one at the left of the image (inside the cell leg in the center of the boundary pattern), and one at the right (inside the cell head centered at the boundary plane's point-at-infinity).
 There is only one edge that connects to both hyperideal vertices, which is the vertical edge at the left.
-The other end of this edge is not visible, since it meets the boundary at the $z=0$ plane's point-at-infinity.
+The other end of this edge is not visible, since it meets the boundary at the boundary plane's point-at-infinity.
 There is also only one edge connected to both material vertices, in the central part of the image.
 The remaining four edges have one material and one hyperideal endpoint.
 The four simplex faces are rendered in semitransparent gray.
 Two are portions of planes and two are portions of spheres.
 All are geodesic and orthogonal to the boundary.

 Infinite terms in the Schl\"afli symbols provide challenges in the same way that they do for two-dimensional tilings.
 For example, since an $\infty$-gon does not have a material center, we cannot draw a tile-centered $\{\infty,3\}$ tiling.
 It is more natural to construct this tiling as the dual to a $\{3,\infty\}$ tiling.
 For three-dimensional honeycombs, we handle various combinations of infinite $p$, $q$, or $r$ similarly, and our orientation choices were made to keep the visual progressions in our tables as consistent as possible.